-The NCC, working with other federal agencies and the cities of Ottawa and Gatineau, will lead initiatives to plan, design, animate and link the Capital and civic interfaces of Confederation Bouleyard.
+The NCC, working with other federal agencies and the cities of Ottawa and Gatineau, will lead initiatives to plan, design, animate and link the Capital and civic interfaces of Confederation Boulevard.

-- Continue to promote the Boulevard as Canada's Discovery Route, to ensure that its intended function as a national meeting place continues to grow, and to improve the representation along it of the regions of this country and of Canada's place in the world, in a contemporary fashion. - Reinforce Confederation Boulevard as the primary Capital route, embracing not only Canada's pre-eminent symbols of
+- Boulevard as Canada's Discovery Route, to ensure that its intended function as a national meeting place continues to grow, and to improve the representation along it of the regions of this country and of Canada's place in the world, in a contemporary fashion. - Reinforce Confederation Boulevard as the primary Capital route, embracing not only Canada's pre-eminent symbols of